Family & Domestic Relations Law

 Richmond, VA 23219

-The Virginia Bar Association is is a voluntary, statewide professional organization of more than 5,500 lawyer and judicial members.
-The VBA invites voluntary membership from all licensed Virginia lawyers.
+The Virginia Bar Association is a voluntary, statewide professional organization of more than 5,500 lawyers and judicial members.
+The VBA invites all licensed Virginia lawyers to join.
 Lawyers in good standing of the Bar in another state or the District of Columbia are eligible for membership.
 The VBA has a domestic relations section.

 E-mail: thevba@vba.org